600 Industrial Park R.

-REACH stands for Registration, Evaluation, Authorisation and Restriction of Chemicals.
+REACH stands for Registration, Evaluation, Authorization and Restriction of Chemicals.
 It entered into force on 1 June 2007.

-Superior Technical Ceramics makes no stand-alone electronic or electrical products, but is proud to be a subcontractor of ceramics used in electronic and electrical products.
-STC has been asked by numerous customers to confirm that our ceramics are RoHs Compliant
+Superior Technical Ceramics (STC) makes no stand-alone electronic or electrical products but is proud to be a subcontractor of ceramics used in electronic and electrical products.
+STC has been asked by numerous customers to confirm that our ceramics are RoHS Compliant.

-After a complete review of our materials used in our parts and the manufacturing process, we can advise you, our customers, that Superior Technical Ceramics is RoHS 3 compliant.
+After a complete bi-annual review of the materials used in our parts and the manufacturing process, we can advise you, our customers, that STC is RoHS & RoHS 3 compliant.

-RoHS stands for Restriction of Hazardous Substances, and impacts the entire electronics industry and many electrical products as well.
+RoHS stands for Restriction of Hazardous Substances and impacts the entire electronics industry and many electrical products as well.
 The original RoHS, also known as Directive 2002/95/EC, originated in the European Union in 2002 and restricts the use of six hazardous materials found in electrical and electronic products.
-All applicable products in the EU market since July 1, 2006 must pass RoHS compliance.
+All applicable products in the EU market from July 1, 2006, must pass RoHS compliance.

 Directive 2015/863 is known as RoHS 3.
 RoHS 3 adds four additional restricted substances (phthalates) to the list of six.

 EU RoHS specifies maximum levels for the following 10 restricted substances.
 The first six applied to the original RoHS while the last four were added under RoHS 3, which took effect July 22, 2019.